Private, In-Home Tutoring in Columbia Heights, Minnesota

-SchoolTutoring Academy’s tutoring programs for Columbia Heights students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Columbia Heights, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Columbia Heights Public Schools is a relatively small district, with just over 3,000 K-12 students and five school buildings.
 The district’s mission is to create learning environments that challenge students to find their talents and realize their potential.
 The curriculum in Columbia Heights supports this mission with engaging and rigorous activities that help students build skills and acquire the knowledge they need to be successful.
 Although the district is small, it seeks to open worlds of opportunity for students.
 The use of research tools in learning spaces is just one way that Columbia Heights Public Schools is able to expand the learning space and introduce students to ideas from around the world.